Zenibaa57/Stack-Ops/README.md

 ## Retrieve admin password and SSH private key

 The provider automatically creates the client tenant.
-The username and password are sent by email to the admin user of the client tenant.
-Moreover, a key pair is created so that the admin user can create instances and connect to them.
+The username and password are then sent to the admin user of the client tenant.
+Moreover, a key pair is also created so that the admin user can create instances and connect to them.

 **The SSH private key (and the password too) can be retrieved under the "Project" tab, then "Orchestration" and click on "admin.prepare_client_env_<client_id>":<br/>**
 <p align="center"><img src="artefacts/retrieve_adm_pwd_and_ssh_priv_key/1.png" width="700" height="715"></p>